Saint Vincent and the Grenadines

 • Trade Balance: Barbados maintains a surplus of $3.34 million

-• Import Dependencies: Key imports from Saint Vincent and the Grenadines include various products
+• Import Dependencies: Key imports from Saint Vincent and the Grenadines include wheat or meslin flour, pile-drivers and pile-extractors, dog or cat food: (not put up for retail sale), used in animal feeding

 Strategic Trade Indicators